 Additionally, number fact fluency is practiced regularly through activities such as, Rolling numbers, Challenge Tuesday, times tables rockstars, PE warmups, whilst lining up and answering the register.
 Opportunities for cross curricular maths are regularly identified and planned for in other subjects.

 In EYFS the curriculum overview shows the order in which lessons are taught .
 Whole class inputs are delivered with follow on small group work.
 Maths games class sessions/fluency sessions are used to reinforce prior learning.
 Pupils also learn through child initiated maths play by accessing activities which are used to practice and consolidate their learning.

+Pupils talk enthusiastically about their maths and this is evident in the conversations they have with teachers and with each other.
 The immediate impact of a GMA Maths lesson will be apparent within the lesson.
 The opportunities for discussion, engagement in talk and questioning allow teachers to quickly ascertain the pupils’ level of understanding and provide further guidance as necessary.
 Much of the pupils’ work is marked “live” giving pupils instant feedback on their efforts in order to further their learning.